garth5689/garth5689.github.io/_posts/2017-04-26-empty_court_seats.md

 %matplotlib inline
 ```

 First we'll need a way to track which party the Senate & President are part of.
-Let's create a `Party` [enumeration](https://en.wikipedia.org/wiki/Enumerated_type) for this purpose.
-Enumerations allow us to assign names to the different parties instead of having to remember which party goes with which value.
-For now, let's stick to the two major parties.
+For now, let's just stick with the two major parties and create a `Party` [enumeration](https://en.wikipedia.org/wiki/Enumerated_type).
+Enumerations can group and give names to related constants in the code.
+This can help the code be more understandable when reading it.

 ```python